iden3/docs/docs/guides/circom-and-snarkjs.md

 # How to use circom and snarkjs

+Hello and welcome!

 In this guide we'll guide you through the creation of your first zero-knowledge zk-snark circuit using [circom](https://github.com/iden3/circom) and [snarkjs](https://github.com/iden3/snarkjs).

 [Circom](https://github.com/iden3/circom) is a library that allows you to build circuits to be used in zero knowledge proofs.

 While [snarkjs](https://github.com/iden3/snarkjs) is an independent implementation of the zk-snarks protocol -- fully written in JavaScript.

-Circom is designed to work in snarkjs.
-In other words any circuit you build in circom can be used in snarkjs.
+Circom is designed to work with snarkjs.
+In other words, any circuit you build in circom can be used in snarkjs.

-We'll start by covering the various techniques to write circuits, and finish off by creating and verifying a proof off-chain, and then on-chain on Ethereum.
+We'll start by covering the various techniques to write circuits, then move on to creating and verifying a proof off-chain, and finish off by doing the same thing on-chain on Ethereum.

-If you have zero knowledge about zero-knowledge or are unsure about what a zk-snark is, we recommend you read [this page](basics/glossary/zeroknowledge.md) first.
+If you have zero knowledge about zero-knowledge 😋 or are unsure about what a zk-snark is, we recommend you read [this page](basics/glossary/zeroknowledge.md) first.

 ## 1. Installing the tools